h43z/writeups/0922-intigriti.md

   }
 });
 ```
-It took long to get to here but how to continue?
-Now that we can finally make
+It took long to get there but what's next?
+Now that we could finally make
-use of the `setAttribute` function call.
+use of the `setAttribute` function call by just sending the correct object
+with `postMessage`.

-We came across two intresting attribute of `<iframe>`, `src` and `srcdoc`.
+We came across two interesting attributes of `<iframe>`, `src` and `srcdoc`.
 The cool thing about changing the `srcdoc` is that it doesn't switch context.
-The iframe keeps having access to the parent.
+The `iframe` keeps having access to the parent.
 It's not really considered a new
 domain so it doesn't break SameOriginPolicy.
 See for yourself https://editor.43z.one/mgwn6

 ```